• Skip to primary navigation

 What makes this the Perfect Cherry Almond Pound Cake?:

 • Sour Cream: The extra fat and the low liquid content help add flavor, lock in moisture, lower gluten and add to that dense, moist texture.
 It hydrates the flour but the fat shortens the gluten strands.
 This keeps it moist and tender.
 It adds to the tight crumb structure.
+It’s so beneficial, I even have a simple sour cream pound cake!

-• Hello Butter : The butter to sugar ratio is key here.
+• Hello Butter: The butter to sugar ratio is key here.
 I have found that a 1:1 ratio actually produces a lighter cake than more sugar to butter.
 There is a serious amount of sugar in this recipe.
 That is intentional.
 It adds to the flavor but also helps keep a tight crumb that still melts in your mouth.
 The sugar also highlights the cocoa flavor and balances it.
 No one came for a bitter cake.

 • Creamed Just Right: Technically this Cherry Almond Pound cake uses the creaming method; however, you want to beat the butter and sugar just until the point when they form a paste.
 If you keep beating, then you will begin to trap air between the sugar and fat molecules.
 This is how cakes and other baked goods get that light, airy texture without a ton of leavening.
 That’s not our goal.
 Turn off that mixer.
 Don’t be over-zealous; you’re good.